UBC-MOAD/ccar-modeling-docs/code-notes/QuickStart/ocean.rst

-Work with NEMO in `ocean`
+:kbd:`ocean`
 ===================

-This section describes the steps to set up and test NEMO v3.4 on `ocean`.
+This section describes the steps to set up and test NEMO v3.4 on :kbd:`ocean` .

 Create a Workspace
 ------------------